Grace Pastoor covers crime, courts and social issues for the Bemidji Pioneer. Contact her at (218) 333-9796 or email@example.com

 - Member for

-WALKER—A Cass Lake woman police say was present for the shooting death of Brandi Shank—also known as Brandi Strong—was charged Friday with two counts of aiding another who they say committed second-degree unintentional murder.
-A criminal complaint filed Friday accused Sara Renae LaRose, 41, of giving investigators “false or misleading” information about the November shooting.
-Brandon Joseph Roy, 24, of Cass Lake, was charged in November with second-degree unintentional murder in Shank's death.
+WALKER -- A Cass Lake woman charged with obstructing the investigation into the shooting death of Brandi Shank (also known as Brandi Strong) appeared in Cass County Court on Monday.
+Sara Renae LaRose, 41, was charged in January with two counts of obstructing investigation -- aiding another who committed second-degree unintentional murder.
+A criminal complaint accused her of giving investigators “false or misleading” information about the November shooting that killed Shank, 25.

 BEMIDJI—For the second year in a row, a recently released report showed that Beltrami County residents are some of the least healthy people in the state, and die sooner than other Minnesotans.
 According to the 2018 County Health Rankings Report, compiled by the Robert Wood Johnson Foundation and the University of Wisconsin Population Health Institute, Beltrami County ranked 86th out of 87 Minnesota counties for overall health outcomes.
 The county also ranked 86th for length of life, coming out ahead of Mahnomen County in both categories.

 RED LAKE -- Current Red Lake Tribal Secretary Darwin Sumner announced Friday that he plans to run for the position, to which he was appointed in July after the death of Donald Cook, Sr. In a news release Sumner wrote that he has grown to like the job.
 He decided to run after talking with his family.
 If elected, Sumner would resign as hereditary chief and pass the position to his son.